ongr-io/ElasticsearchBundle/Resources/doc/dsl/suggesters/indexed_suggesters.rst

 Completion
 ~~~~~~~~~~

 Starting with a more simple example, completion suggester.
-Completion suggester is a simple field which
-you would just define in a document or an object using a special annotation for suggesters.
 Available mapping parameters can be found `here`_.
 For example:

 .. code:: php